 Add a website-friendly version of your press release to your own website news/ blog page; then promote it via your social media platforms; and include the news within an email/ newsletter to your database (or relevant contacts within your database).
 If it’s major news, add a weblink to the news on your email signature, too.

 Some publications create a ‘forward features’ list, which is a list of topics that the specific media is covering in the future.
 You can often find these on the media’s website within their media pack.
 Make a note of relevant ones for the future, or perhaps if your press release ties in with an upcoming topic, call the relevant person to discuss (usually the features editor).

-Written by Emma Estridge, Director of Mushroom Marketing Ltd. Emma founded Mushroom Marketing in 2004 and has over 20 years of PR and marketing experience within a variety of sectors, including music, insurance, construction, medical, legal, packaging, technology, manufacturing, print, not-for-profit and more.
+Written by Emma Estridge, Director of Mushroom Marketing Ltd. Emma founded Mushroom Marketing in 2004 and has accumulated her PR and marketing experience within a variety of sectors, including music, insurance, construction, medical, legal, packaging, technology, manufacturing, print, not-for-profit and more.